Najibullah Torwayana

 Najib Ullah (February 14, 1914 to August 2, 1965) was an Afghan writer and ambassador.

 Ullah worked for the Foreign Office of Afghanistan for many years.
-He was also an ambassador to India, ambassador to England and ambassador to the United States.
+He was also an ambassador to India, ambassador to the United Kingdom and ambassador to the United States.
 He served as the Head of the Afghan delegation at UNESCO General Assembly in Beirut, Lebanon, in 1948.

 If he is not confused with Mohammad Najibullah, the name can be contracted.